Man in a Hammock: Portrait of Jean Metzinger

 In Gleizes' painting, one does not merely see a figure swinging in a hammock; one sees multiple aspects of the same figure simultaneously refracted into new pictorial language.
 Mercereau attempted to represent facets of time in his writings, much as Gleizes and Metzinger attempted to represent facets of space, time and form in their paintings.

 Man in a Hammock integrates the man into the landscape, forming a single image by virtue of a non-linear grid.
 This device is used by Gleizes very skillfully to accommodate all aspects of the scene.
 Mercereau's book, the still-life next to the sitter, the man, and the environment are all symbols of fundamental importance to Gleizes, an artist who rarely, if ever, contented himself with mundane subjects (a guitar, violin, or a bowl of fruit).

 Man in a Hammock is testament to the close association of two artists, Metzinger and Gleizes, and to their shared social, cultural and philosophical conviction that painting represented more than a fleeting glimpse of the world in which they lived, that indeed by showing multiple facets of a subject captured at successive intervals in time simultaneously, a truer more complete image would emerge.
+The Buffalo AKG Art Museum describes the composition that merges the human figure, landscape and still life, arranged across several planes along a linear grid.